-Finally, in instances of excavation in which backfill will be used, it is anticipated that chemical concentrations representing backfill soil will be generated and all existing data within the backfill depth zone will be replaced with representative backfill concentrations.
-The representative backfill concentrations will be discussed and agreed upon with NDEP prior to use in the HRA.
-As part of the RZ-B risk assessment, an evaluation of all validated data will be conducted to document soil concentrations removed from further evaluation due to soil removal activities and remaining chemical concentrations.
-The risk assessment will discuss the sufficiency of the data to identify the COPCs and select an Exposure Point Concentration (EPC) for the exposure scenarios evaluated in the HRA.
-The EPC for use in the risk assessment is likely to be the maximum COPC concentration within the entire RZ area (i.e., RZs -B, -C and -D) following polygon excavations.
-In some instances, a 95 % upper confidence limit may be used to evaluate an in which sufficient vertical and lateral data have been collected.
+risk assessment will discuss the sufficiency of the data to identify the COPCs and select an Exposure Point Concentration (EPC) for the exposure scenarios evaluated in the HRA. - The EPC for use in the risk assessment is likely to be the maximum COPC concentration within the entire RZ area (i.e., RZs -B, -C and -D) following polygon excavations.-In some instances, a 95 % upper confidence limit may be used to evaluate the RZ-B area or subarea an-in which sufficient vertical and lateral data have been collected.